 The Powersmith ash vacuum may not be the largest or most powerful vacuum we reviewed.
 But from what we saw while testing it out, it should work fine for cleaning ash out of domestic heat sources like wood stoves, pellet stoves, and furnaces.

-The 3-gallon tank on this one might not be the optimal for jobsites and heavy ash cleaning.
+The 3-gallon tank on this one might not be optimal for job sites and heavy ash cleaning.
 But for regular domestic cleaning like the ones we tried out, there shouldn’t be any problem.

-The filter held back ash particles to a high degree even though it isn’t a HEPA filter.
+The filter held back ash particles to a high degree even though it wasn’t a HEPA filter.
 But then, as expected, it wasn’t as efficient as a HEPA filter.
 We loved the fact that we could wash and readily replace the filter.
 But it seems like something that could readily get overwhelmed with large amounts of ash at a go.
-So, the limitation that comes with the small tank capacity might just be beneficial.
+So, the limitation of the small tank capacity might be beneficial.

 You may want to stick to cleaning warm and cool ash with the PowerSmith PAVC101.
 The filter felt somewhat tender after we tried vacuuming some warm ashes with it.
 So, even with a heat-resistant metal hose, there’s a fair chance hot ash would do real damage to the filter.